TarcisioPhilips/mcp-server-poc/README.md

 - Verify that all required packages are installed (`pip list` to check)
 - Check that the absolute path in the configuration file is correct
-- Make sure the MCP server is running with the proper version of Python (same one where packages are installed)
+- Make sure the MCP server is running with the proper version of Python (3.11)
+- Verify that your `.env` file contains the required API key
 - Try reinstalling the MCP package: `pip uninstall mcp && pip install mcp`

-## Sample Files

-This repository includes:

-- `first-mcp.py`: The main MCP server implementation
-- `requirements.txt`: List of required Python packages
-- `sample_mcp.json`: Example configuration for Cursor integration

 ## License